High Blood Pressure: Here's Why Many People Do Not Need Treatment

 When systolic pressure is lower than 140 mmHg and the diastolic pressure is less than 90 mmHg, the BP is considered normal.
 If a person's BP figure crosses the above stated numbers, then it is said the individual has high BP.

-According to Centers for Disease Control and Prevention (CDC), there are about 75 million American adults who suffer from high BP, which is like one of every three adults.
+According to Centers for Disease Control and Prevention (CDC), there are about 75 million American adults who suffer from high BP, which is one of every three adults.
 Treatment for this problem nearly costs the nation around $46 billion each year.

 Measure BP: A New Device